wburgers/Open-Zwave-Socket-Server/COMMANDLIST.md

 ### ROOM
 With a ROOM command the temperature for a room can be set to a certain level.
-The websocket client gives a nice example of the workings of this command.
+The Polymer client gives a nice example of the workings of this command.
 You already have a current setpoint for a room if you use radiator thermostats.
 By giving the
 ```